 An additional bonus to high protein diets is the research shows they better preserve muscle mass throughout your weight loss journey.

 A word of warning: this is not a license to eat as much protein as you want.
 If you continue to eat the same number of kilojoules as you did pre-adopting a high protein diet, you will not burn fat.
+A high protein diet can help contribute to fat loss if it still incorporates a varied diet.

 The trick to staying on track is to combine your carbs with low GI foods and regular protein hits throughout the day.